pheratom/AAI/README.md

 # AAI - Automatic App Installer

-*It works with ubuntu based distros only*
+*It works with ubuntu based distros only (2022.04 jammy recommended)*

 **Install:**